 Are You a Candidate for Fat Transfer?

-At initial consultation, Dr. Javaheri will evaluate the skin, the muscles and the underlying bone structure of your face, and discuss your goals for the procedure.
+At initial consultation for fat transfer in San Francisco, Dr. Javaheri will evaluate the skin, the muscles and the underlying bone structure of your face, and discuss your goals for the procedure.

 *Individual results will vary in each patient.

 Dr. Javaheri will ask you about your general medical history, specifically pertaining to any medical conditions that could cause problems during or after your surgery, such as drug allergies, active skin infections or non-healed sores from injuries.

 The fat transfer procedure is known as autologous fat transplantation or microlipoinjection.
 It involves extracting fat cells from the patient’s abdomen, thighs, buttocks or elsewhere and reinjecting them beneath the skin of the face.
 Fat is usually used to fill in cheeks or laugh lines between the nose and mouth, to improve skin depressions or indentations, to minimize forehead wrinkles and to enhance lips.*